karafka/waterdrop/README.md

 ### Error notifications

-Aside from errors related to publishing messages like `buffer.flushed_async.error`, WaterDrop allows you to listen to errors that occur in its internal background threads.
-Things like reconnecting to Kafka upon network errors and others unrelated to publishing messages are all available under `error.emitted` notification key.
+WaterDrop allows you to listen to all errors that occur while producing messages and in its internal background threads.
+Things like reconnecting to Kafka upon network errors and others unrelated to publishing messages are all available under `error.occurred` notification key.
 You can subscribe to this event to ensure your setup is healthy and without any problems that would otherwise go unnoticed as long as messages are delivered.

 ```ruby
 producer = WaterDrop::Producer.new do |config|